 Requirements of the Major

 All students majoring in American Studies must take fourteen term courses approved by the program’s faculty.
 Although a good deal of freedom in course selection is permitted, it is expected that all students will acquaint themselves with the materials, skills, and perspectives of cultural studies.
-Accordingly, the major requires completion—preferably by the end of the sophomore year, but no later than the end of the junior year—of at least four gateway courses (AMST 111–299), including two in cultural history/cultural studies, one broad survey course in American literature, and one course preparatory for work in the student's area of concentration, to be selected in consultation with the DUS.
-One of these four courses must be listed as an “Early Americas” course on the American Studies website.
-Students may, with DUS permission, substitute a first-year seminar for a gateway course.
+Accordingly, the major requires completion—preferably by the end of the sophomore year, but no later than the end of the junior year—of at least four gateway courses (AMST 111–299), including two in cultural history/cultural studies, one broad survey course in American literature, and one preparatory course for work in the student's area of concentration, to be selected in consultation with the DUS.
+One of these four courses must be listed as an “Early Americas” course on the American Studies website and indicated as such on Yale Course Search.
+Students may, with DUS permission, substitute a First-Year Seminar for a gateway course.
 An additional five concentration courses from diverse disciplines must be taken for a letter grade, one of which must incorporate a comparable topic from a non-U.S. perspective.
 Two electives chosen from the American Studies course offerings are also required.

 Students must take two junior seminars (AMST 300–399) during their junior year.
 At least one of the seminars must fall within the student’s area of concentration, described below.
 In each of the seminars, students are expected to demonstrate proficiency in interdisciplinary research and analysis through the production of critical essays on primary source materials or a paper of fifteen to twenty pages.
 Sophomores contemplating a junior term abroad are urged to take one of the junior seminars in the spring term of their sophomore year.